101companies/101rails/README.md

 You will be asked for your email and new role.
 Just type email from your GitHub account and role **admin**.

+## Get the content

+    TODO:

+## Models relations

+To draw diagram for models dependecies use next command:

+    bundle exec railroady -M -e app/models/ability.rb | neato -Tpng > models.png

+To do it on OSX you will need to install graphviz

+    brew install graphviz

 ## Contributing

 If you make improvements to this application, please share with others.